antonio-paulino/yamlify/benchmark-results.md

 | Cojen    | 301.828 ± 0.678            | 1.002                |
 | Reflect  | 231.036 ± 0.485            | 0.767                |

-Once again, the Cojen parser's performance is close to the baseline parser's performance, with a slight decrease in relative performance compared to the Savings Account benchmark in the reflect parser.
+Once again, the Cojen parser's performance is close to the baseline parser's performance.

-The Reflect parser's performance is again, significantly slower than the baseline and Cojen parsers, with a slight decrease in relative performance compared to the Savings Account benchmark.
+The Reflect parser's performance is again, slower than the baseline and Cojen parsers, with a slight decrease in relative performance compared to the Savings Account benchmark.

-This slight decrease in relative performance for both the Reflect parser can be attributed to the increased complexity of the Student class compared to the Savings Account class.
+This slight decrease in relative performance for the Reflect parser can be attributed to the increased complexity of the Student class compared to the Savings Account class.
 The Student class has a nested Address class property and a list of instances of the Grade class, which requires additional parser calls and instantiation steps.

 These additional steps result in slight decrease in performance for the reflect parser, which relies on reflection for instantiation through the constructor `callBy()` method.

 ### Conclusion